katocharles/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: script to delete folder

-11-list: script to list files in folders passed as arguments
+11-list: script to list files in folders passed as argumens

+12-file_type: check file type of a  file